Vigra (island)

 Vigra is an island in Giske Municipality in Møre og Romsdal county, Norway.
 The 20 km2 island is located north of the islands of Valderøya and Giske, west of the mainland of Haram Municipality, and southwest of the island of Lepsøya (in Haram).
 Vigra has a road connection to the mainland via the Vigra Fixed Link, a series of tunnels and bridges that connect all the islands of Giske Municipality to the city of Ålesund to the south.
 The island was formerly part of Vigra Municipality.

 The island is fairly flat and barren, although most land has been converted to agricultural uses.
 The highest point is the 122 m tall Molnesfjellet on the north end of the island.
 The largest population centre on the island is the village of Roald on the northern part of the island, on the southeastern edge of Molnesfjellet.
 Vigra Church is the only church on the island.

+In 1988, five nature reserves were established on the island, including the Blindheimsvik Wildlife Sanctuary.
 Vigra has excellent walking trails along the seashore and over the hills.
 There are a number of beaches on Vigra including Blimsanden, Rørvikvågen, Blindheimsvika, Roald, and Molnes.
 Fishing is a popular activity on the island. Ålesund Airport is located on the island of Vigra.
 On 8 September 2011, the 77-year-old landmark Vigra transmitter, a medium wave broadcasting transmitter, was taken down.

+Climate

+Vigra is situated at the coast and has a temperate oceanic climate (Cfb) with very mild winters for the latitude, sometimes with strong winds in winter and late autumn.
+All-time high is 30 C recorded 28 July 2018, while the all-time low is -11.9 C recorded January 2016.
+Winter lows rarely go below -8 C. Coldest month on record was February 1966 with mean -1.5 C, warmest month was August 2003 with mean 16.9 C. Ålesund Airport Vigra in Giske has been recording since July 1958.